CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/typography.md

   side:
 ---

-Montserrat is used to introduce sections of content on the site and is exclusively reserved for major headlines.
-Once we have their attention, we can draw them into the details with the highly-legible Open Sans.
+Montserrat is only used for major headlines that introduce sections of content.

-Open Sans serves as the base font for the site.
-It is used to present the content details.
-Sans-serifs have been proven to be easier to read on-screen and are incredibly adaptable when resized and displayed across different platforms and browsers.
-Accordingly, Open Sans is used for body type, secondary and tertiary headlines, and instructional text.
+Open Sans is the base font for the site.
+It is used for body type, secondary and tertiary headlines, and instructional text.

+Sans-serifs were chosen because they are easier to read on screens, and are adaptable across platforms and browsers.